-The harmonised European Union ("EU") wide regulatory regime for insurance companies, known as Solvency II, came into force with effect from 1st January 2016.
+The harmonised European Union ("EU") wide regulatory regime for insurance companies, known as Solvency II, came into force with effect from 1 January 2016.
 The regime requires reporting and public disclosure arrangements to be put in place by insurers.
 The objective of the Solvency and Financial Condition Report ("SFCR") is to increase transparency in the insurance market by requiring insurance and reinsurance undertakings to disclose publicly, on at least an annual basis, a report on their solvency and financial condition.

-In accordance with the European Union (Insurance and Reinsurance) Regulations S.I.
+In accordance with the EU (Insurance and Reinsurance) Regulations S.I.
 No. 485 of 2015, where a participating insurance or reinsurance undertaking or an insurance holding company so decides, and subject to the agreement of the group supervisor, it may provide a single solvency and financial condition report which shall comprise the following:

-(a) the information at the level of the group which must be disclosed in accordance with paragraph 1;(b) the information for any of the subsidiaries within the group which must be individually identifiable and disclosed in accordance with Articles 51 and 53 to 55.
+(a) the information at the level of the group which must be disclosed in accordance with Article 258 (1);(b) the information for any of the subsidiaries within the Group which must be individually identifiable and disclosed in accordance with Articles 52, 55, 56 and 57.

-Utmost Holdings Ireland Limited ("UHIL") has interpreted \$.258(3)(b) and 258 (5) of \$I 485 2015 European Union (Insurance and Reinsurance) Regulations together to mean that UHIL has an obligation to disclose financial information on all authorised subsidiaries within the overall UHIL group structure.
-Disclosures with specific financial and non-financial information has been included for all authorised subsidiaries i.e. Utmost PanEurope dac ("UPE").
-See Exhibit 1 for a list of all company subsidiaries.
+Utmost Holdings Ireland Limited ("UHIL") has interpreted S.258(3) (b) and 258 (5) of SI 485 2015 EU (Insurance and Reinsurance) Regulations together to mean that UHIL has an obligation to disclose financial information on all authorised subsidiaries within the overall UHIL group structure.
+Disclosures with specific financial and non-financial information has been included for all authorised subsidiaries i.e. Utmost PanEurope dac ("UPE") and Quilter International Ireland dac ("QIID").
+See Exhibit 1 for a full list of all company subsidiaries.

-This report has been drafted with consideration given to the UHIL financial position, and the governance structures in place within UPE.
+This report has been drafted with consideration given to the UHIL financial position, and the governance structures in place within UPE and QIID.

-UHIL's financial year runs to 31 December each year and the results are reported in Euro (\in).
+UHIL's financial year runs to 31 December each year and the results are reported in euro (\in).

-See glossary at Appendix G.
+See Glossary in Appendix G.